AMASP-workbanch/smoothgallery/README.md

 * ToS, Matthias Gallas, Dietrich Roland Pehlke (last)

 #### Notice
-This is the current (private) workbanch for the 1.0.8 and this version will be definitely the last for WebsiteBaker (WB-classic) at all.
+This is currently private version for the 1.0.8 and this version will be definitely the last one for WebsiteBaker (WB-classic) of me at all.
 Only necessary changes, no big steps!
 If you want - feel free to take it over and fork.